ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Related Work

-Besides cross-view alignment ideas, other work uses 3D body pose and human meshes to achieve view invariance~\cite{zhang2017viewadaptiverecurrentneural, 7298860, 9578793, 9945457, 10.1016/j.cviu.2006.07.013, vipoem2020,george-cvpr2023}, particularly for action recognition from unseen viewpoints.
-This includes geometry-based convolution layers for explicitly encoding skeleton pose data~\cite{9578793} and pose estimation models~\cite{9945457} to enrich features with view-pose awareness.
-In addition, information such as extrinsic camera parameters~\cite{10030791} or 3D flow~\cite{NEURIPS2018_2f37d101} can help learn self-supervised world-view-invariant video representations for action recognition.
+\paragraph{3D for robust activity recognition.} Besides cross-view alignment, other work uses 3D body pose and human meshes for view invariance \cite{zhang2017viewadaptiverecurrentneural, 7298860, 9578793, 9945457, 10.1016/j.cviu.2006.07.013, vipoem2020,george-cvpr2023}, particularly for action recognition from unseen viewpoints.
+In addition, extrinsic camera parameters \cite{10030791} and 3D flow \cite{NEURIPS2018_2f37d101} help learn self-supervised world-view-invariant video representations for action recognition.
+In contrast, ViewBridge uses geometry only as weak training-time supervision to rank views, enabling robust single-view activity understanding without 3D pose, calibration, or multi-view input at inference.

-\paragraph{Downstream tasks.} In principle, our idea is generically applicable for strengthening video understanding tasks having widely variable viewpoints and occlusion properties at inference time.
-We focus our study on two such fundamental tasks: temporal sentence grounding (TSG) and keystep recognition.
-TSG requires estimating the temporal boundaries of fine-grained descriptive sentences or activity keysteps as they occur in an untrimmed video~\cite{Zhang_2023}.
-Existing methods explore TSG in YouTube-style instructional videos~\cite{mavroudi2023learninggroundinstructionalarticles, han2022temporalalignmentnetworkslongterm} or egocentric video~\cite{flanagan2023learningtemporalsentencegrounding}, both of which zoom in to the hand-object interaction region.
-Broadening the domain, our framework allows tackling unedited and exocentric video, which inherently suffers from suboptimal viewing conditions.